 We will forgive him for this quickly because none of us has suffered physically what he suffered or endured the hardships he did in the wilderness.
 It is hard to relish the beauty of a rose when you are coughing up blood.

-But we have to see this as pat of Brainerd’s struggle because an eye for beauty instead of bleakness might have lightened some of his load.
-Edwards extolled Brainerd for not being a person of “warm imagination (p.
-93)."
+But we have to see this as part of Brainerd’s struggle because an eye for beauty instead of bleakness might have lightened some of his load.
+Edwards extolled Brainerd for not being a person of “warm imagination” (93).
 This was a virtue for Edwards because it meant that Brainerd was free from what he called religious “enthusiasm” — the intensity of religious emotion based on sudden impressions and sights in the imagination rather than on spiritual apprehension of God’s moral perfections.
-So Edwards applauded Brainerd for not having “strong and lively images formed in his imagination (p.
-93)."
+So Edwards applauded Brainerd for not having “strong and lively images formed in his imagination” (93).

 It is a sad thing that Brainerd was blinded (perhaps by his suffering) to one of God’s antidotes to depression.
 Spurgeon described this as well as anyone:

 To sit long in one posture, pouring over a book, or driving a quill, is in itself a taxing of nature; but add to this a badly ventilated chamber, a body which has long been without muscular exercise, and a heart burdened with many cares, and we have all the elements for preparing a seething cauldron of despair, especially in the dim months of fog . . .
 Nature outside his window is calling him to health and beckoning him to joy.
-He who forgets the humming of the bees among the heather, the cooing of the wood-pigeons in the forest, the song of the birds in the woods, the rippling of rills among the rushes, and the sighing of the wind among the pines, needs not wonder if his heart forgets to sing and his soul grows heavy. (see note 3)
+He who forgets the humming of the bees among the heather, the cooing of the wood-pigeons in the forest, the song of the birds in the woods, the rippling of rills among the rushes, and the sighing of the wind among the pines, needs not wonder if his heart forgets to sing and his soul grows heavy.
+(Lectures to My Students, 158)

 I say we will forgive Brainerd quickly for not drawing strength and refreshment from God’s gallery of joy, because his suffering made it so hard for him to see.
 But we must make every effort not to succumb with him here.
 Spurgeon and Edwards are the models for us on ministerial uses of nature.
 And, of course, an even greater authority said, “Consider the lilies.”

 But other times he seemed empty of affection or compassion for their souls.
-He expresses guilt that he should preach to immortal souls with no more ardency and so little desire for their salvation. (p.
-235) His compassion could simply go flat.
-November 2, 1744.
-"About noon, rode up to the Indians; and while going, could feel no desires for them, and even dreaded to say anything to ‘em (p.
-272)."
+He expresses guilt that he should preach to immortal souls with no more ardency and so little desire for their salvation (235).
+His compassion could simply go flat.
+November 2, 1744: “About noon, rode up to the Indians; and while going, could feel no desires for them, and even dreaded to say anything to ‘em” (272).

 Even though Brainerd’s expulsion from Yale initially hindered his entering the pastorate, and turned him to consider the missionary career, the missionary call he felt from the Lord in this was not abandoned when other opportunities for the pastorate finally did come along.
 There were several opportunities for him to have a much easier life in the settled life of the parish minister.

 The church at Millington, near his hometown of Haddam, called him in March of 1744, and he describes the call as a great care and burden.
-He turned it down and prayed that the Lord would send laborers to his vineyard. (p.
-244) The church at East Hampton on Long Island called him too.
+He turned it down and prayed that the Lord would send laborers to his vineyard (244).
+The church at East Hampton on Long Island called him too.
 Jonathan Edwards called this “the fairest, pleasantest town on the whole island, and one of its largest and most wealthy parishes.”
-Brainerd wrote on Thursday, April 5, “Resolved to go on still with the Indian affair, if divine providence permitted; although before felt some inclination to go to East Hampton, where I was solicited to go." (p.
-245)
+Brainerd wrote on Thursday, April 5, “Resolved to go on still with the Indian affair, if divine providence permitted; although before felt some inclination to go to East Hampton, where I was solicited to go” (245).

 There were other opportunities too.
-But each time the struggle was resolved with this sense of burden and call: "(I) could have no freedom in the thought of any other circumstances or business in life: All my desire was the conversion of the heathen, and all my hope was in God: God does not suffer me to please or comfort myself with hopes of seeing friends, returning to my dear acquaintance, and enjoying worldly comforts." (p.
-263) So the struggle was obviously there, but he was held to his post by a readiness to suffer and a passion to see the kingdom of Christ spread among the Indians.
+But each time the struggle was resolved with this sense of burden and call: “[I] could have no freedom in the thought of any other circumstances or business in life: All my desire was the conversion of the heathen, and all my hope was in God: God does not suffer me to please or comfort myself with hopes of seeing friends, returning to my dear acquaintance, and enjoying worldly comforts” (263).
+So the struggle was obviously there, but he was held to his post by a readiness to suffer and a passion to see the kingdom of Christ spread among the Indians.

 Brainerd’s Passion to Press on for God’s Kingdom

 Brainerd called his passion for more holiness and more usefulness a kind of “pleasing pain.”
-“When I really enjoy God, I feel my desires of him the more insatiable, and my thirstings after holiness the more unquenchable; . . .
+“When I really enjoy God, I feel my desires of him the more insatiable, and my thirstings after holiness the more unquenchable . . .
 Oh, for holiness!
 Oh, for more of God in my soul!
 Oh, this pleasing pain!
 It makes my soul press after God . . .
-Oh, that I might not loiter on my heavenly journey (p.
-186)!"
+Oh, that I might not loiter on my heavenly journey” (186)!

 He was gripped with by the apostolic admonition: “Redeem the time for the days are evil.”
-(Ephesians 5:16) He embodied the counsel: “Let us not grow weary in well doing, for in due time we shall reap if we do not faint."
-(Gal.
-6:9) He strove to be, as Paul says, “abounding in the work of the Lord (1 Cor.
+(Ephesians 5:16) He embodied the counsel: “Let us not grow weary in well doing, for in due time we shall reap if we do not faint” (Galatians 6:9).
+He strove to be, as Paul says, “abounding in the work of the Lord (1 Cor.
 15:58).”

-April 17, 1747.
-"O I longed to fill the remaining moments all for God!
+April 17, 1747: “O I longed to fill the remaining moments all for God!
 Though my body was so feeble, and wearied with preaching and much private conversation, yet I wanted to sit up all night to do something for God.
-To God the giver of these refreshments, be glory forever and ever; Amen." (p.
-246) February 21, 1746.
-"My soul was refreshed and comforted, and I could not but bless God, who had enabled me in some good measure to be faithful in the day past.
-Oh, how sweet it is to be spent and worn out for God!" (p.
-366)
+To God the giver of these refreshments, be glory forever and ever; Amen” (246).
+February 21, 1746: “My soul was refreshed and comforted, and I could not but bless God, who had enabled me in some good measure to be faithful in the day past.
+Oh, how sweet it is to be spent and worn out for God” (366)!

 Among all the means that Brainerd used for pursuing greater and greater holiness and usefulness prayer and fasting stand out above all.
-We read of him spending whole days in prayer (p.
-172), and sometimes setting aside six times in the day to pray, (p.
-280), and sometimes seeking out a family or friend to pray with.
+We read of him spending whole days in prayer (172), and sometimes setting aside six times in the day to pray (280), and sometimes seeking out a family or friend to pray with.
 He prayed for his own sanctification.
 He prayed for the conversion and purity of his Indians.
 He prayed for the advancement of the kingdom of Christ around the world and especially in America.
 Sometimes the spirit of prayer would hold him so deeply that he could scarcely stop.

-Once, visiting in a home with friends, he got alone to pray: “I continued wrestling with God in prayer for my dear little flock here; and more especially for the Indians elsewhere; as well as for dear friends in one place and another; till it was bed time and I feared I should hinder the family, etc. But oh, with what reluctancy did I find myself obliged to consume time in sleep!" (p.
-402)
+Once, visiting in a home with friends, he got alone to pray: “I continued wrestling with God in prayer for my dear little flock here; and more especially for the Indians elsewhere; as well as for dear friends in one place and another; till it was bedtime and I feared I should hinder the family, etc. But oh, with what reluctancy did I find myself obliged to consume time in sleep” (402)!

 And along with prayer, Brainerd pursued holiness and usefuleness with fasting.
 Again and again in his Diary he tells of days spent in fasting.
 He fasted for guidance when he was perplexed about the next steps of his ministry.
 And he fasted simply with the deep hope of making greater advances in his own spiritual depth and his usefulness in bringing life to the Indians.
-When he was dying in Edwards' house he urged young ministers who came to see him to engage in frequent days of private prayer and fasting because of how useful it was. (p.
-473)
+When he was dying in Edwards’s house he urged young ministers who came to see him to engage in frequent days of private prayer and fasting because of how useful it was (473).

-Edwards himself said, “Among all the many days he spent in secret fasting and prayer and that he gives an account of in his diary, there is scarce an instance of one but what was either attended or soon followed with apparent success and a remarkable blessing in special incomes and consolations of God’s Spirit; and very often before the day was ended." (p.
-531)
+Edwards himself said, “Among all the many days he spent in secret fasting and prayer and that he gives an account of in his diary, there is scarce an instance of one but what was either attended or soon followed with apparent success and a remarkable blessing in special incomes and consolations of God’s Spirit; and very often before the day was ended” (531).

 Along with prayer and fasting, Brainerd bought up the time with study and mingled all three of these together.
-December 20, 1745.
-"I spent much of the day in writing; but was enabled to intermix prayer with my studies." (p.
-280) January 7, 1744.
-"Spent this day in seriousness, with steadfast resolutions for God and a life of mortification.
-Studied closely, till I felt my bodily strength fail." (p.
-234) December 20, 1742.
-"Spent this day in prayer, reading and writing; and enjoyed some assistance, especially in correcting some thoughts on a certain subject." (p.
-192)
+December 20, 1745: “I spent much of the day in writing; but was enabled to intermix prayer with my studies” (280).
+January 7, 1744: “Spent this day in seriousness, with steadfast resolutions for God and a life of mortification.
+Studied closely, till I felt my bodily strength fail” (234).
+December 20, 1742: “Spent this day in prayer, reading and writing; and enjoyed some assistance, especially in correcting some thoughts on a certain subject” (192).

 He was constantly writing and thinking about theological things.
 That’s why we have the Diaries and Journal!
 But there was more.
-We read frequently things like, "Was most of the day employed in writing on a divine subject.
-Was frequent in prayer." (p.
-240) "I spent most of the time in writing on a sweet divine subject." (p.
-284) "Was engaged in writing again almost the whole day." (p.
-287) "Rose early and wrote by candlelight some considerable time; spent most of the day in writing." (p.
-344) "Towards night, enjoyed some of the clearest thoughts on a divine subject . . . that ever I remember to have had upon any subject whatsoever; and spent two or three hours in writing them." (p.
-359)
+We read frequently things like: “Was most of the day employed in writing on a divine subject.
+Was frequent in prayer” (240).
+“I spent most of the time in writing on a sweet divine subject” (284).
+“Was engaged in writing again almost the whole day” (287).
+“Rose early and wrote by candlelight some considerable time; spent most of the day in writing” (344).
+“Towards night, enjoyed some of the clearest thoughts on a divine subject . . . that ever I remember to have had upon any subject whatsoever; and spent two or three hours in writing them” (359).

 Brainerd’s life is one long agonizing strain to “redeem the time” and “not grow weary in well doing” and “abound in the work of the Lord.”
 And what makes his life so powerful is that he pressed on in this passion under the immense struggles and hardships that he did.